FLOWCHART: How To Tell If A Facebook Employee Is About To Be A Millionaire

-When Facebook IPOs at a $100 billion valuation this Friday, it will mint more than a thousand new millionaires.
+If Facebook IPOs at a $100 billion valuation later this year – per the plan – it will mint more than a thousand new millionaires.

 We spoke with a former Facebook employee who did his own digging into what kind of employees got how much stock, and when they got it.
 Then we came up with this handy flow-chart.